kristensala/erply-test-v2/README.md

 Once redis is running start the api by running `go run .`

 ## Api authorization
+For the sake of simplicity user and user secret are hardcoded

 ### Postman scipt
 ```
 var AppId = "test";